One of the most debilitating conditions treated at AnatomyPT is heel pain, otherwise known as “Plantar Fasciitis”.

 - 37-year-old Colombian Woman whose calf implants went wrong

 Each is a distinctly different diagnosis, with slightly different locations of pain, however they all share the same underlying cause.

-The Calf complex is unique, as it has multiple powerful muscles all merging into a single tendon, (the Achilles tendon) and attaching at just one place – the HEEL BONE.
+The Calf muscle is unique, as it has 2 powerful heads merging into a single tendon, (the Achilles tendon) and attaching at just one place – the HEEL BONE.